tahamajs/Artificial_Intelligence_Projects/README.md

    - **Fitness Function:** Evaluates the suitability of each chromosome based on the total value and weight of selected items.
    - **Crossover and Mutation:** Genetic operators used to produce new generations of solutions.
    - **Selection:** The algorithm selects the best solutions based on the fitness function to form the next generation.

-## How to Run

-- Ensure you have Python and required libraries installed.
-- Execute the search algorithms by running `search_algorithms.py`.
-- Run the genetic algorithm implementation using `genetic_algorithm.py`.
-- Test cases for both parts are provided in `test_cases/`.

----

 # Coursework Assignment 2: Bayesian Networks and Hidden Markov Models